Chemical industry

 The main chemical clusters are in northwest Bohemia, north Moravia and central Bohemia incl.
 Prague, but plants can be found throughout the country.
 Several Czech chemical plants (Deza in Valašské Meziříčí, Lovochemie in Lovosice, Precheza in Přerov, Synthesia in Pardubice) are owned by Agrofert, a domestic holding company focused mainly on fertiliser production, though foreign investors also play a significant role in the local chemical industry.
 Unipetrol, which is owned by the Polish-based Orlen Group, is engaged in oil refining.
 The Orlen Group has its own filling-station chain in the Czech market and is the majority owner of two other production complexes in Litvínov and Kralupy nad Vltavou (petrochemicals and refinery products) and Spolana in Neratovice (polymers and fertilisers).
 The Polish firm also owns another major plant near Prague, Synthos in Kralupy nad Vltavou (synthetic rubber).

-There are numerous examples of successful foreign investments in Czech chemical industrial parks, such as those of Cayman Pharma (API production) in the Spolana complex, Eurosupport Manufacturing (catalyser production), Air Products in the Unipetrol Litvínov complex, Dukol (adhesives production) at the Borsodchem facility and Central Glass (electrolyte production) in the Synthesia complex in Padubice.
+There are numerous examples of successful foreign investments in Czech chemical industrial parks, such as those of Cayman Pharma (API production) in the Spolana complex, Eurosupport Manufacturing (catalyser production), Air Products in the Unipetrol Litvínov complex, Dukol (adhesives production) at the Borsodchem facility and Central Glass (electrolyte production) in the Synthesia complex in Pardubice.

-There are several main challenges ahead for chemical industry like low / zero emission production, raise of battery business and digitisation.
-The Czech Republic has tremendous potential as a destination for investments in the chemical industry thanks to its infrastructure and workforce, as well as the space that it has available for such investments especially brownfields.
+The Czech Republic has tremendous potential as a destination for investments in the chemical industry thanks to its infrastructure and workforce, as well as the space that it has available for such investments, especially brownfields.
 The industry is a crucial supplier of raw materials for a number of downstream domestic industries.
 It also ranks among the industrial sectors with the highest innovation potential.

 Martin Dittrich